 The bedrooms were a light gray fail that ended up looking lavender in the evenings.
 Those paint swatches can be so deceiving…not a hint lavender in that little square.
 Wasn’t exactly masculine enough for Blair but he knew where the paint brush was if it really bothered him enough.

 Then we swapped out all of the light fixtures with pendants that had a lovely frosted golden hue…I mean, we really thought we were something.
 It’s funny how you can be so pleased with yourself, but look back a decade later and wonder ‘what the heck was I thinking?’
 We also boxed out the columns on the porch and added trim to the front for a classic look that will never go out of style.

 Shortly after we moved in, we changed jobs leaving our comfort zone 3 hours behind.
 We packed up and moved “inland” (as Blair said even though we’re still surrounded by water) to Minnesott Beach to open Arlington Place.
 13 years later and… we’re still here, by choice.
 Now there are 4 of us, Evie 8 and Keegan 6…well 5 if you count our eldest Gus, our furry blonde baby.

 The whole building-selections-furnishing thing evolved over the years and has become one of our favorite parts of the job.
 Blair likes the nuts and bolts of it all and I love, love, love selections.
 We will break ground on the 19th house we designed this summer.
 We’ve learned what to do right by figuring out what not to do, sometimes the hard way.

-I hope to post every few weeks about different phases of the building process…what works, the budget busters, the rookie mistakes, and (my favorite) bang-for-your-buck ideas.
+I hope to post every month or so about different phases of the building process…what works, the budget busters, the rookie mistakes, and (my favorite) bang-for-your-buck ideas.
 Building can be totally stressful or so much fun.